What is the best HOB filter (Hang On Back) for an aquarium?

 My fellow aquarists who have been using the model during the period of our research noted its surprisingly long-lasting appearance and mechanism.
 High-end quality filters deserve to be paid for, don’t they?
 Since it’s expected to last long, you’re going to get real value for investment, no doubt about that!

 - Ease of Customization: One of the advantages that Marineland Penguin users enjoy is that ease of customization.
 What’s more is the larger surface area.
 This allows the HOB filter to take in more water for filtration.
-The system efficiently removes harmful bacteria, chemical residues from a large volume of water by increasing contact time with media.
+The system efficiently removes harmful bacteria, chemical residues from a large volume of water by increasing contact time with filter media.

 - Ease of Use: Aquariums do have a few complicated parts that are best left to professionals.
 Concern grows over installation of HOB filters for aquarists.
 Easy installation makes all the difference for any HOB model.
 As I wrote this guide with beginners in mind, I wouldn’t include any filter, requiring higher learning curve.